-Michael Ash founded The Yogini Project in 2011 with the inspiration to create a platform to provide more mature role models of authentically empowered women in the world today for his daughter and those like her, all beings really.
-He was greatly inspired by the example of the wisdom and altruistic deeds in the support of women in spiritual practice by his teacher Tsoknyi Rinpoche.
-The benefits for all are obvious.
+Michael Ash founded The Yogini Project in 2011 with the inspiration to provide more mature role models of authentically empowered women in the world today for his daughter Kisa and those like her, all beings really.
+He was greatly inspired by the vivid example of wisdom in altruistic deeds, specifically in support of women in spiritual practice, by his root teacher Tsoknyi Rinpoche.

-His work with the project is multi-leveled and various, as necessitated, creative throughout.
-He firmly is committed to the results of actions that can only come from sustained meditation practice and clear, positive motivation.
+His work with the project is multi-leveled and various, as necessitated; creative throughout.
+He is steadily committed to the results of actions that arise only from sustained meditation practice and clear positive motivation.

-Creative Director: Overall project structure, management, and guidance.
+Creative Director: Overall project structure, interplay, evolution, and guidance.

 Yogini Fund: Development, networking and collaboration.

-Dakini As Art: Gallery founder and manager; website creation, design, and evolution; order/commission facilitation; artist and events networking; artist community development.
+Dakini As Art: Founder and gallery manager; website design and evolution; curator; order facilitation; events networking; artist representative.

-Yogini Archives: Platform design and integration, video editing & subtitling.
+Yogini Archives: Platform design and integration, post-production editing & subtitling.

-Organization/Fundraising: Overall administration and accounting; organizational structure, development, and refinement; platform integrations; networking; crowdfundraising and private donor development.
+Organization/Fundraising: Overall administration; organizational structure and refinement; platform integrations; networking; fundraising.

-Website Creator/Designer: Thorough website creation and design; 95% of content research and integration; platform integrations and maintenance.
+Website Design: Thorough website creation and design, all projects; platform integrations and maintenance.

 The many faces of Yogini Project translators…

-Just some of the many faces of the translators who have contributed through primary translation or reviews to The Yogini Project’s translations of Blessings, interviews, and more over the past 4 years.
-To be updated soon with some of our new faces!
+Just some of the many faces of the translators who have contributed through translations of The Yogini Project interviews and media, the film Blessings, and more over the past 6 years.

 Languages translated to date: